International Day of the victims of enforced Disappearances

 The resolution of the UN General Assembly states the concern of the body in relation to “the rise in enforced or involuntary disappearances in different regions of the world, like arrests, detentions, and abductions when they are part of enforced disappearances or they are similar to them, and the increasing number of reports on harassment, abuse and threats suffered by witnesses of enforced disappearances or family members of people who have been victims of enforced disappearances.”

-An enforced disappearance occurs when some took one or members of the family giving no reasons, producing no arrest warrant.
+An enforced disappearance occurs when someone took one or members of the family giving no reason, producing no arrest warrant.
 The victims are frequently tortured and in constant fear for their lives.
-The families and friends of the victims, experience slow mental anguish, alternate between hope and despair.
+The families and friends of the victims, experience slow mental anguish, and alternate between hope and despair.
 They are undergoing a serious violation of human rights.

 UN Working Group

 The UN Working Group on Enforced or Involuntary Disappearances is formed by a group of five international experts, examines issues related to enforced or involuntary disappearances, and urges States to promote the investigation and location of victims of enforced disappearances.
 According to the Working Group definition, for an enforced disappearance to occur, three elements must be present:

 - Deprivation of liberty against the victim’s will.

 - Participation of agents of the State, at least indirectly by acquiescence.

 - Refusal to reveal the fate or location of the victim.

 Activities on International Day of the Victims of Enforced Disappearances

 To spread awareness many exhibitions of photographs and the screening of several short films are conducted.
 Activists, NGOs, courts, and international organizations have increasingly sought to prevent enforced disappearances and obtain retroactive justice for victims.